 In most cases, the time taken to identify the root cause of a problem is actually longer than the time taken to fix it.

 OpManager, a Fault Monitoring Software, constantly monitors fault in the network devices by network device monitoring and simplifies the process of network alert management by implementing advanced alert monitoring capabilities.
 Having a proactive tool like OpManager that performs Fault Monitoring efficiently and helps you quickly identify the root cause of the problem and fix it before end-users notice it.

 OpManager's notification mechanism can notify you through SMS and/or Email whenever an alarm occurs.
 Administrators can also configure OpManager to run external programs or homegrown scripts automatically when an alarm occurs.

-OpManager supports various alert mechanisms and can alert an operator when a device or service goes down.
+OpManager's Fault monitor supports various alert mechanisms and can alert an operator when a device or service goes down.
 OpManager can also be configured to alert operators when a service or health check counter on a device exceeds or goes below a certain limit.
 Operators can also add support for traps from any custom SNMP MIB.
-OpManager can extract useful information that is sent with SNMP traps as variable bindings.
-(SNMP varbinds)
+OpManager can extract useful information that is sent with SNMP traps as variable bindings (SNMP varbinds).

 While working on multiple alarms at the same time, OpManager allows operators to quickly mark alarms on which they have already initiated action, much like marking emails as read or unread.
 Acknowledging alarms is another small but extremely useful feature for operators to keep track of new alarms and the ones that they have already been read and acted upon.

 OpManager alerts the user with a sound alarm for critical notifications.
 It provides complete customizability, allowing you to filter unwanted alerts and get notification sounds only for critical alerts.
 All you have to do, is configure a Web Alarm profile to alert you on selective criteria based on your preference.